 The articles mentioned in this post are from some of the most successful budgeters our there, who have a ton of experience on this topic.
-It’s time to take action now, to truly grasp your finances, and really start budgeting successfully.
+It’s time to take action now, to truly grasp your finances, and start budgeting successfully.

 How to Start a Budget (When You Suck at Budgeting) – The Busy Budgeter

 Raise your hand if you suck at budgeting.
-Hey, I was right there with you 5 years ago.
+Hey, I was right there with you five years ago.
 I didn’t even know where to start.
 In fact, I don’t think I would have ever been successful at budgeting if I didn’t start working in the financial industry.
 I have always loved Rosemarie’s posts.
-She really seems to get it and explains things in a way where I feel like I can be successful.
+She seems to get it and explains things in a way where I feel like I can be successful.
 In this article, she gives step by step instructions WITH PICTURES!
 How easy is that?

-There is one quote from Jessi in this post that I absolutely LOVE.
+There is one quote from Jessi in this post that I LOVE.
 “It is the things that we work the hardest for that will reward us the most.”
-This couldn’t be more true.
+This couldn’t be truer.
 The fear of failing, the fear of looking stupid, the fear of not being smart enough are all things that might “stop” you from taking the first step towards financial success.
 I love how honest Jessi is in this post.
-She let’s you know up-front that budgeting will be work, it won’t be easy, but the reward is worth the struggle.
+She lets you know up-front that budgeting will be work, it won’t be easy, but the reward is worth the struggle.

 I love how Natalie admits she is a spender right off the bat.
 I don’t know about you, but this gives me hope.
 It shows that you can be a spender and still budget successfully.
 It’s all about priorities.
-Your goals and priorities will be very different than your best friend’s, or your next door neighbor.
-It’s very important that you understand that your budget will only work for you, if it is designed specifically for you.
+Your goals and priorities will be very different from your best friend’s, or your next door neighbor.
+It’s important that you understand that your budget will only work for you if it is designed specifically for you.
 So don’t be afraid if you are doing something differently, or have incorporated a unique component to your budget, as long as it works for you, that’s all that matters.
 Natalie shows you how to create a budget in 6 simple, easy to follow steps.
 Pay close attention to her final note at the end.

 The Beginner’s Guide to Budgeting Series – Creative Savings

 Kalyn created an amazing budgeting for beginners series.
 Each post is dedicated to each step of the budgeting process.
 What I love about the series is that you can start and read the first step, catch your breath, and then continue.
 You can take small steps at a time and then move on to the next step when you are ready.
-There are two things that I really love about this series.
+There are two things that I love about this series.
 One is that she talks about irregular income, which to me is a huge hurdle to overcome.
-Trying to create a budget when you are not sure about your income can really make things difficult.
+Trying to create a budget when you are not sure about your income can make things difficult.
 She also tells you what to do after your budget is completed.
-Creating your budget is important, but what to do with it after is vital.
+Creating your budget is important, but what to do with it after it’s created is crucial.

-If you have been reading my posts, you will know I am a huge fan of zero-based budgeting, and I budget paycheck to paycheck.
+If you have read my posts, you will know I am a huge fan of zero-based budgeting, and I budget paycheck to paycheck.
 You can read about why I do this here.
 Whatever method you decide to use, or how you choose to make it work for you, taking that first step in creating one is a huge accomplishment.
-Stop wondering where you money is going, and start putting your money to work.
+Stop wondering where your money is going, and start putting your money to work.
 You will be amazed on how much you can save, how many financial goals are reachable, and how much better you will feel all because you created a budget.
 You can also check out all of my budgeting posts here.